Images: © FAO/Sven Torfinn. Editorial use only. Copyright FAO

 THE IMPACT ON COMMUNITIES

 With locusts invading endless hectares of crops and farmland, the impact on families could be catastrophic.
-The infestation now threatens to drive 13 million people across East Africa deeper into a hunger crisis and increase the risk of children dying from malnutrition.
+The infestation now threatens to drive millions of people across East Africa deeper into a hunger crisis and increase the risk of children dying from malnutrition.

 East Africa currently has high rates of undernutrition, with just over 30% of the population already affected.
 The locust emergency could make this crisis worse.